 1 December 2020

-The word whisky comes from the Celtic word “Uisge Beatha” and means water of life.
-As this name suggests, whisky is a drink of Irish and Scottish origin.
+Whisky is derived from the Celtic words “Uisge Beatha“, the water of life.
+Whisky is a drink of Irish and Scottish origin.

-The word ‘water of life’ is somewhat misleading.
+The word ‘water of life’ is misleading.
 Whisky must contain at least 40% alcohol and be aged for at least three years in wooden casks not exceeding 700 litres.
-The other important ingredient is water.
+The other ingredient is water indeed.

 A distillery in Brig-Gils (canton of Valais) and a cellar in Tantermozza near Zernez (canton of Graubünden) produced the first 6 000 litres, stored in twenty oak wine casks from Valais.
 They used water from springs in Valais and Graubünden

-In any case, the first barrel has already matured enough to be bottled and marketed.
+The first barrel is matured enough to be bottled and marketed.

-Switzerland is now also a country of Uisge Beatha.
+Switzerland is also a country of Uisge Beatha nowadays.